 If you love a good doctored cake mix recipe, I’ve got a few here for you to try:

-Preheat oven to 350 degrees and prepare three 6-inch round cake pans.
+Preheat oven to 350 degrees and prepare three 6-inch round cake pans with non-stick baking spray and parchment paper.

 In the bowl of a stand mixer give the cake mix, jello powder, and salt a quick whisk to break up any clumps.